mpewsey/HexagonalUI/README.md

 ## Usage

-To use, simply attach the `HexLayoutGroup` component to a Game Object, as you would with Unity's built-in layout group components.
-The cell orientation property is based on the direction of the hexagonal element's long diagonal.
+The package may be downloaded from the [Releases](https://github.com/mpewsey/HexagonalUI/releases) page.
+To use, simply import the package and attach the `HexLayoutGroup` component to a Game Object, as you would with Unity's built-in layout group components.
+The cell orientation component setting is based on the direction of the hexagonal element's long diagonal.
 In the image above, the hexagons on the top feature a horizontal cell orientation, whereas the hexagons on the bottom feature a vertical orientation.

 Due to the staggering of the hexagonal elements, the default `Button` component input navigation tends to navigate randomly.
 Therefore, if buttons will serve as the children of the layout group, it is recommended that the `HexButton` component, which provides more regular navigation behaviour, be used instead.

+An example scene is also provided in the package.

 ## Tile Art Creation Guidance